im-github-training/1-introduction-to-github/.github/steps/2-step.md

 !['git status'](/.images/shell/2-step-shell-33.svg)

-Both commands move `HEAD` back one commit and also unstage the changes from that commit.
+We can see that `HEAD` has been moved back one commit and that `file1` has been unstaged, but is still in the working directory.

-You should see that `file1` is unstaged but the changes are still there.

 ### Hard reset

 A hard reset moves the `HEAD` pointer and also updates both the staging area and the working directory to match the specified commit.
 This means that your changes are permanently discarded.

+Let's see how this works.

 Since the previous example unstaged `file1`, let's go ahead and get it staged and committed: